 You can also choose how your degree is named: Science or Mathematical Sciences.
-The Bachelor of Mathematical Sciences is a more industry-focused degree and includes an industry research project in your final year.
-The Bachelor of Science is a more traditional university qualification that enables you to combine your chosen major with a broad range of science subjects1.
+The Bachelor of Mathematical Sciences is a more industry-focused degree and includes a research project in your final year.
+The Bachelor of Science is a more traditional university qualification that enables you to combine your chosen major with a broad range of science subjects2.